timescale/docs/api/time_bucket_ng.md

 <highlight type="warning">
 Experimental features could have bugs!
 They might not be backwards compatible, and could be removed in future releases.
-When this function is no longer experimental, you need to delete and rebuild any continuous aggregate that uses it.
-Use experimental features at your own risk, and do not use any experimental features in production.
+When this function is no longer experimental, you will need to delete and rebuild any continuous aggregate that uses it.
+Use experimental features at your own risk and we do not recommend to use any experimental feature in a production environment.
 </highlight>

 Functionality | time_bucket() | time_bucket_ng()